PaulShuk/MagNetX/Tutorial/Dataset/Readme.md

 # Tutorial Training Data

-## This file includes the downsized exmaple training file used for the tutorial.
+## This folder hosts the downsized exmaple training file used for the tutorial.